 Program- Youth Build is a well known program which has been in existence for over 34 years in the United States with over 145 locations.
-In Manitoba there are currently three locations, one of which is in Thompson Manitoba hosted by the Boys and Girls Club.
-Currently, the Boys and Girls Club of Thompson is preparing to enter into its 15th year of the program, focusing on providing opportunity to young underemployed/unemployed adults to rebuild their lives through commitment to work, education, responsibility and family.
+In Manitoba there are currently three locations, one of which is in Thompson Manitoba hosted by the BGC Thompson.
+Currently, the BGC Thompson is preparing to enter into its 15th year of the program, focusing on providing opportunity to young underemployed/unemployed adults to rebuild their lives through commitment to work, education, responsibility and family.

 Many of our young adults are without the necessary resources to fend for themselves as they prepare to enter adulthood, putting them at risk of further and continued marginalization.
 Many of these youth are transient aboriginal youth who are struggling to find their place in society.
 Throughout their lives they have faced many “typical” barriers which are prevalent in the North including limited numbers of employment opportunities, limited access to continue education past grade eight in most reserve communities, limited skills due to lack of education and strong family units, inadequate housing and access to health services.
 Often youth are forced to leave their rural and remote Northern communities for urban centers such as Thompson in an attempt to increase their skill development, education or seek employment, only to find that “the good life” is nowhere to be found.

 Without the basic needs of food, shelter, security and the willingness of community organizations to take the time and energy to facilitate this population, there is little opportunity for these youth to work towards personal development and advancement in society.
 It is likely that the cycle of poverty, homelessness and crime will follow.